SenseLogic/DEF/README.md

     *   Generate UUIDs : '#id'
     *   Generate base64 UUIDs : '%id'
     *   Load a DEF file as a value : '@file.def'
-    *   Load all DEF files in a folder as an array of values : '@folder/'
+    *   Load several DEF files as an array of values : '@folder/*.def'

 ```
 {